larsvers/worldbank-data-interface/README_chart_builder.md

 ### The Chart builder

-This example of the Chart builder has been implemented as part of the [Worldbank Data Interface](http://larsvers.github.io/worldbank-data-interface/), which attempts to give a good overview of where the world has been heading in the past 50 years.
+The *Chart builder* has been implemented as part of the [Worldbank Data Interface](http://larsvers.github.io/worldbank-data-interface/), which attempts to give a good overview of where the world has been heading in the past 50 years.

 --